RFD 031: Durable Conversation Storage with Workspace Projection

 The full load-persist cycle:

-events.json,metadata.json), if both copies exist, compare mtimes.
-Load the newer one. - Run: Execute the query, tool calls, etc. The in-memory state reflects the user's edits.
+base_config.json+events.json) as a unit by the newermax(mtime(base_config.json), mtime(events.json)), and resolvemetadata.jsonindependently by its own mtime. - Run: Execute the query, tool calls, etc. The in-memory state reflects the user's edits.

 - Persist: Write to user-local, then write to workspace (if projected).
 Both copies are now identical.